Transmission/Communication Medium or Channel:

 • It is the least expensive type of local-area network (LAN) cable.

-• It is easier to handle, install and run.
+• It is easier to handle, install, and run.

 Disadvantages:

-• Higher attenuation.
+• It has higher attenuation.

 • STP cable is heavier and costlier.